All Episodes

 So they're looking, what's going on here?

-What is everybody hate Gingrich for?
+What does everybody hate Gingrich for?

 Why is everybody out trying to take Newt out?